RobertParesi/MonarchMoneyTrendReport/README.md

     - Highlight over-spending based on thresholds: 25%, 50%, 100%
     - Drill down to view monthly and year-to-date totals to identify trends in your groups and categories.
     - Sort history data by any column.
+    - Breakdown expenses by "Fixed Expenses" and "Flexible Expenses".
     - Export to Excel or Numbers.
     - Customize comparisons and averages whether to include the current month if desired.
     - Click on date header to go back to End of Last Month